emmanix2002/erlang_postmarkapp/README.md

 <a name="usage">Usage</a>
 -------
-To use the library, you need to set it up by providing the `Server Token` [and optionally an `Account Token`].
+Set up erlang_postmarkapp by providing the `Server Token` [and optionally an `Account Token`].
-Before you start making calls, you need to call the [setup/1](#setup-1) or [setup/2](#setup-2) functions to initialise the library and start all required processes.
-_**Recommendation**_: It is best to put the call to `setup()` in your `init` function, if you have any.
+Before you start making calls, you must call the [setup/1](#setup-1) or [setup/2](#setup-2) functions to initialise the library and start all required processes.
+We recommend putting the call to `setup()` in your `init` function, if you have any.

-See an example below:
-This is a simple example of sending a plaintext email using the library.
+Here's a simple example of sending a plaintext email:

 ```erlang
 send_text_mail() ->